InnovateUKGitHub/een-webapp/README.md

 An EEN Theme is available [here][10].
 All the javascript, sass and templates are in the code source In order to compile the js and sass files we used a gulp manager.
-To run all the required step you can simply execute ``gulp`` in the root folder of this project.
+To run all the required steps you can simply execute ``gulp`` in the root folder of this project.
 This will compile the file into a dist folder to make it available to the website

 * Custom Modules
-The following module have been create to handle the project requirements:
+The following module have been created to handle the project requirements:
-    - events: This module is responsible to retrieve and display the een events
+    - events: This module is responsible for retrieving and displaying the een events
-    - opportunities: This module is responsible to retrieve and display the een opportunities
+    - opportunities: This module is responsible for retrieving and displaying the een opportunities
-    - service_communication: This module management the communication with external api and service layer
+    - service_communication: This module management insures communication with external api and service layer
-    - een_common: This module handles the shared component use by the different module
+    - een_common: This module handles the shared component used by the different modules

 * Modules
-This is the list of module installed on the drupal project:
+This is the list of modules installed on the drupal project:
     - site_banner
     - twig_extensions

 * Database
 The full dump of the database is loaded on the deployment if any changes has been made to it.
-It is planned to use a migration tool in the future when the website will be live and modification to the schema or data wants to be made.
+It is planned to be used a migration tool in the future when the website will be live and modification to the schema or data wants to be made.

 Deployment information
 ----------------------